zena59/file-locker/README.md

 # file-locker
-can lock and unlock  file called system2
+You can lock and unlock folder or a file
+**This is in beta state.
+Do not lock important files

 Installation:
 ```